mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/installing/production/upgrading/index.md

 Start the upgraded nodes and wait for them to join the master.

-The leader should be still on the old node that was not upgrade.
+The leader should be still on the old node that has not been upgraded.
 Let's upgrade that one as well.
 Shut it down and upgrade it as described above.
 If all went fine the leader should have switched to one of the new nodes.

 1. Validate the upgrade: